kyverno/KDP/proposals/per_policy_webhook_configurations.md

 ## Other requirements

-- All the mentioned attributes under the policy `match` block will be examined when creating policy reports.
-While this is not necessary needed when Kyverno processes the admission requests as they are already filtered by the webhook.
-The optimization can be made to accelerate the admission review process.
+- Policies with `spec.webhookMatchConditions` will be examined when creating policy reports.
+For match conditions that contain userInfo or other RBAC related payloads, Kyverno will skip creating reports.

 # Migration (OPTIONAL)